 [Photo Credit: Alexander Sizonenko]

 As a musical genre, punk’s not commonly riddled with nuance, suggestion, or surprise.
 What you see is what you get.
 It’s either on or it’s off.
-Loud, louder, bombastic, brutal, or maybe a mix of all of the above.
-Like it or go home.
+Loud, louder, bombastic, brutal.
+Like it or go the fuck home.
 But every now and then, something comes along to challenge everything you thought you knew about anything ever.
-Enter Mr. Justin Pearson.
+It’s like floating in a sensory deprivation chamber chained to a Tilt-A-Whirl.
+Ladies, gentleman, nonbinaries… Enter Mr. Justin Pearson.

 By the impressionable age of twelve, Justin had infiltrated Phoenix, Arizona’s hardscrabble punk rock scene.
 Going to shows like Suicidal Tendencies and Fugazi, Justin’s moral, social, and political points of view began taking shape.
 A code of ethics formed around the chaos of his internal and external worlds; and it wasn’t long before this shitty, pissed-off kid figured out punk’s more than rebellious veneer.
 It’s a way of life, requiring absolute independence while maintaining respect for yourself and your environment.

 Over the past twenty years, Justin Pearson has become one of hardcore’s most formidable figures.
 He’s the owner of Three One G Records; bassist for bands like Dead Cross, The Locust, Head Wound City; and Retox and Planet B vocalist.
 Justin’s signature sound has found its way around the globe many times over.
 This rude, screamy, aggressive sum reserves its right to go anywhere it wants whenever it pleases.